stefanprodan/k8s-prom-hpa/README.md

 ### Auto Scaling based on CPU and memory usage

-We will be using a small golang web app to test the horizontal pod autoscaler.
+You will use a small Golang-based web app to test the Horizontal Pod Autoscaler (HPA).

-Deploy [podinfo](https://github.com/stefanprodan/k8s-podinfo) in the `default` namespace:
+Deploy [podinfo](https://github.com/stefanprodan/k8s-podinfo) to the `default` namespace:

 ```bash
 kubectl create -f ./podinfo/podinfo-svc.yaml,./podinfo/podinfo-dep.yaml
 ```

-You can access `podinfo` using the NodePort service at `http://<K8S_PUBLIC_IP>:31198`.
+Access `podinfo` with the NodePort service at `http://<K8S_PUBLIC_IP>:31198`.

-Let's define a HPA that will maintain a minimum of two replicas and will scale up to ten if the CPU average is over 80% or if the memory goes over 200Mi:
+Next define a HPA that maintains a minimum of two replicas and scales up to ten if the CPU average is over 80% or if the memory goes over 200Mi:

 ```yaml